-The ORC determines if deployment of the front Air Bags in a frontal collision is required.
-Based on the impact sensors signals, a central electronic ORC deploys the Advanced Front Air Bags, and seat belt pretentioners, if equipped, as required, depending on several factors, including the severity and type of impact.
-The Air Bag inflators are designed to provide different rates of inflation.
-The ORC may prevent passenger Air Bag deployment based on input from the Occupant Classification System (OCS).
+The ORC determines if deployment of the front air bags in a frontal collision is required.
+Based on the impact sensors signals, a central electronic ORC deploys the Advanced Front Air Bags, and seat belt pretentioners, as required, depending on several factors, including the severity and type of impact.
+The ORC may deactivate the Passenger Advanced Front Air Bag based on input from the Occupant Classification System (OCS).